Chirality induced spin selectivity in chiral crystals: RESULTS AND DISCUSSION

 In summary, we elucidate and quantify CISS and the associated EMCA response in representative chiral crystals by first-principles quantum transport calculations.
 The combination of intrinsic homochiral crystal structure and SOC in these crystals leads to simultaneous electron spin and orbital polarization.
-We demonstrate SOC-enhanced spin polarization in chiral crystals with similar structural and electronic properties, while orbital polarization remains insensitive to SOC.
-In particular, driven by significant SOC-induced spin splitting at the valence band edge, chiral Te exhibits a substantial spin polarization ratio.
-The EMCA response in RhSi is investigated and its distinction to the spin polarization is clarified.
-This work provides essential insights into CISS responses in chiral inorganic crystals, paving the way for applications in spintronics, spin control chemistry and enantiomer recognition.
+We demonstrate SOC-enhanced spin polarization in chiral crystals with similar structural and electronic properties while orbital polarization remains insensitive to SOC.
+We investigated the chirality-driven magnetoresistance and demonstrated its distinction from the spin polarization.
+This work provides essential insights into CISS responses in chiral inorganic crystals, paving the way for applications in spintronics, spin control chemistry, and enantiomer recognition.
+Additionally, we notice a recent theory work reporting giant chirality-induced spin polarization in twisted transition metal dichalcogenides \cite{Menichetti2023}.